 “I didn’t turn heel when you opened your front door and glowered at me a little while ago, so you decide.”
 Mae opened the door and set the rubbish on the other side of the threshold.

 A minute later, her new tenant was in the blue-padded crescent-shaped temporary scar fabricator, and Mae began moving boxes.
 An hour later, in his next ten-minute ration of time on his feet, he’d showered and changed his clothes, she’d cleared three quarters of the boxes from the sitting room and organised his kitchen.
 The hour after that, he did ten minutes of gentle, standing stretches and read The Times and The Financial Times, the laptop on a side table propped under his nose, while she’d moved on to his arrange his bedroom.
 When noon rolled around, he’d dozed off, and she prepared lunch.
-Since the dining table near the bay window was stacked with framed pictures yet to be hung on the wall, she’d set a place for him eat at the kitchen worktop.
+Since the dining table near the bay window was stacked with framed, antique maps yet to be hung on the wall, she’d set a place for him eat at the kitchen worktop.

 She started for the sitting room, to rouse him.
 The soles of her shoes squeaked softly on white tiles and turned soundless on the Persian rug her new tenant had asked her to leave in the flat.
 Not quite hunched, the man was situated in an awkward, uncomfortable-looking position on his knees, bare feet poking out over where the blue padding ended.
 His forearms rested on left and right padded platforms, while his face lay not quite wedged in a padded oval covered with soft-cotton cloth.
 His chin and forehead bore the weight of his head and took pressure off his bowed neck.

-Mae thought forty-five minutes to an hour in that chair, having massage, would be relaxing.
+Mae thought forty-five minutes to an hour in that chair, having massage, might be relaxing.
 Hour after hour, with only small breaks in between, would be unpleasant, while enduring an entire week akin to torture.
 Jaysus, no wonder the man had been irritable this morning.
 She felt sorry the poor sod and she moved a little closer to the chair, to him, ready to give him a little shake to wake him, but she hesitated.
 He’d sprayed on a pleasant cologne, or washed with a soap that smelled of orange, bergamot, and a whisper of spicy nutmeg.
 It was subtle, utterly the right choice for him, and Mae decided she liked it more than was appropriate.
-He was her tenant, not date material or casual lover material, but she took a moment to appreciate the scent and looked at him, really looked at him, at his hands dropping over the edge of the armrest, at the small grazes across his knuckles, at a scar that ran along the inside of his left arm, at the curved pale line where a stainless watch had sat on skin that was tanned and a little freckly, at the crown of his head, at his messy, shaggy, sun-bleached at the ends dark gingery blonde hair.
+He was her tenant, not date material or casual lover material, but she took a moment to appreciate the scent and looked at him, really looked at him, at his hands dropping over the edge of the armrest, at the small grazes across his knuckles, at a scar that ran along the inside of his left arm, at the curved pale line where his watch had been, the skin tanned and a little freckly, at the crown of his head, at his messy, shaggy, sun-bleached at the ends dark gingery blonde hair.
 This man, this new tenant had a natural magnetism and strong character.